mikael-johnsson/jokes-all-day/README.md

 * Have an easy to use report function to keep the quality of the site high

 ### Agile Methods
-This project was planned with agile methods.
+This project was developed with agile methods.
 As some features depended on others to be built, the obvious way was to start with the most fundamental features and user stories first and work upwards.

 Only one iteration has been completed and future features are planned to take place in the second iteration.